ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 Literally no tips, just bite the bullet, this class is god awful

 #### ECE 213
 - This class you learn about signals and waves
 - Short exams, get ready to perform questions VERY quickly
 - No new tips really, strategy is show up to lecture, and try your best to pay attention.
 If notes are provided, use them for your homeworks and studying
 - Start studying as early as possible
 - This semester was so busy, I would study a day before and spend 24 hours on just this class, do not recommend

 #### ECE 214
 - Probability and Stats
 - Most fair and easy class ever
 - Literally no excuse for not getting an A, they put this here because your other courses are ass

 #### ECE 231
 - Cool class, you learn to work with MCUs and building computer systems
 - Vital for your JDP and SDP
 - Completely project based with a final
 - Learn C here
-		○ PAY ATTENTION TO C
+    - PAY ATTENTION TO C
-		○ The next semester you have a brutal C class and being familiar with C will be super helpful
+	- The next semester you have a brutal C class and being familiar with C will be super helpful
 - Work with a group
 - You're going to be that weird carrying around a vase of electronics all day :/

 # Junior Year
 ### Fall
 #### ECE 322
 - This is a linux, C and bash class
 - One on the hardest if not the hardest class
-	- The way it works is that you have a certain amount of projects and grace days (days you can submit late) ○ You will need grace days later so try not to use them during the first projects
+- The way it works is that you have a certain amount of projects and grace days (days you can submit late)
+	- You will need grace days later so try not to use them during the first projects
 - You will do things like build a kernal in C
 - DO NOT REMOVE YOUR VIRTUAL MACHINE
-		○ You will need it for other classes later on
+    - You will need it for other classes later on
-	- One of the most bullshit exams ever for midterm and final ○ He literally puts the most random and specific things ever ○ Only tip is to use the practice exam and really know whats going on with your code
+- One of the most bullshit exams ever for midterm and final
+	- He literally puts the most random and specific things ever
+	- Only tip is to use the practice exam and really know whats going on with your code
 	- His lectures are so terrible, he does not take the class seriously and says the most outlandish things ever, he's laughing at how brutal his class is most of the time
-		○ You can go to lecture and right down the weirdest things he comes out with ○ "Homework aren't meant for you to learn, but to suffer."
+	- You can go to lecture and right down the weirdest things he comes out with
+	- "Homework aren't meant for you to learn, but to suffer."
 - Work with a group but try to write everything from scratch by yourself first, this will help for exams

 #### ECE 331
 - Computer Architecture, you learn how computer chips work
 - If you are interested in chip design, you should love this class, if you don't, look somewhere else
 - Very fair class
 - Two projects with Assembly
 - Very fair exams, like practice exams
 - Gummeson is a really nice guy, if you have any concerns, go to his office hour

 #### ECE 371
 - You either love or hate Security Engineering
 - You learn about cryptography, how computers and software make their information and operations secure
 - Not many schools offer things like this, very unique opportunity
 - Burleson is a very famous researcher in the field
-		○ Because so, he doesn’t seem to care about this class and gives all his work to the Tas ○ I like to say that when you go to class and see the slides for the first time, so is Burleson
+	- Because so, he doesn’t seem to care about this class and gives all his work to the Tas
+	- I like to say that when you go to class and see the slides for the first time, so is Burleson
-	- Labs are hard, get ready for some long days in DooDoo hall ○ If you are interested in these labs, take 332 next semester
+- Labs are hard, get ready for some long days in DooDoo hall
+	- If you are interested in these labs, take 332 next semester
 - Homeworks are easy
 - Exams are reasonable

 #### Junior Year Writing Engineering 351
 - Go onto rate my professor and find the best one
 - Please do not take honors, this semester will be so hard if you do that to yourself
 - Most engineers cannot write or public speak, its why they are engineers
 - So if you can not read off of your phone during a presentation and write at a 10th grade level, you should get an easy A here

 #### ECE 301
 - A 1 credit seminar where they try to show you what you can do with your major
 - Throwaway class really, can be useful if you don't know what you're interested in
 - My issue is that they only really talk about what people do research in
 - Most presenters are boring as hell

 # Requirements
 #### Junior Design Project
 - Second Semester Junior Year
 - Basically 231 but you write reports like you would for Senior Design Project and things get very low level
 - Write easy testing requirements for yourself when the time comes

 #### Senior Design Project
 - All of Senior Year
-		○ Only Engineering major that becomes this
+	- Only Engineering major that becomes this
 - Start finding people to work with early on
-	- Have a bunch of ideas ready
+- Hvae a bunch of ideas ready
 - Ask a professor you like to be your advisor ASAP
-	- Every SDP group literally thought of an object and put smart in front of it ○ Put a bunch of sensors on a RPI
+- Every SDP group literally thought of an object and put smart in front of it
+	- Put a bunch of sensors on a RPI
 - My group got roped into a project that was harder than it should be

 # Electives: